ddianalim/iOS_hw1/README.md

 ## Additional Resources

-This game is inspired by real events and challenges faced by climbers on Mount Everest.
-For more information about the 1996 Mount Everest disaster and the complexities of high-altitude climbing, you can refer to the following case study:

-Roberto, M. A., & Carioggia, G. M. (2003).
+For more information about the 1996 Mount Everest disaster and the complexities of high-altitude climbing, you can refer to the case study: 'Roberto, M. A., & Carioggia, G. M. (2003).
 Mount Everest--1996.
-Harvard Business School Case, 303-061.
+Harvard Business School Case, 303-061.'

 You can access the PDF of this case study here: [Mount Everest - 1996 (PDF)](https://services.hbsp.harvard.edu/api/courses/1204452/items/303061-PDF-ENG/sclinks/3b1f40a0606d30ba3abbd0c80117341a)